Ninja Turtles: The Next Mutation: Broadcast

 In the United States, the show first aired from 1997 to 1998 on Friday afternoons on Fox Kids.

+In the United Kingdom on BBC from October 1998 to Late March 1999 with a repeat from 1999-2000.
+The series also screened on Fox Kids UK from 1998 to 2003 and then on Kix! from 2012 to 2013.

+Currently, the show airs in reruns every morning on Canadian channel OUTtv.

 Distribution rights

-In 2011, Saban regained the rights to the show from Disney Enterprises, which had acquired the Saban Entertainment and Fox Kids/Fox Children’s Productions libraries in 2001.
+In 2011, the copyright for the series was transferred from BVS Entertainment to Saban Brands.
+In September, Saban Brands announced that MarVista Entertainment had picked up international distribution rights.
 In 2018, the rights were transferred to Hasbro, as part of the acquisition of the Power Rangers brand, which included related intellectual property and content libraries previously owned by Saban Properties.
 Underlying rights to the original characters have been owned by Nickelodeon since 2009.

+The Canadian rights to the series are currently held by Shavick Entertainment, a co-producer of the show.